trinodb/trino/docs/src/main/sphinx/installation/jdbc.rst

                                                                   are treated as literals.
 You can use this as a workaround for applications that do not escape schema or table names when passing them to ``DatabaseMetaData`` methods as schema or table name patterns.
+``assumeLiteralUnderscoreInMetadataCallsForNonConformingClients`` When enabled, the name patterns passed to ``DatabaseMetaData`` methods
+                                                                  are treated as underscores.
+You can use this as a workaround for applications that do not escape schema or table names when passing them to ``DatabaseMetaData`` methods as schema or table name patterns.
 ================================================================= =======================================================================